Meet Josh Lafazan

 Josh graduated from the Harvard Graduate School of Education with a Master’s Degree in Education Policy and Management in May 2017, and from the Cornell University ILR School with a Bachelor’s Degree in Industrial and Labor Relations in May 2016.
 Josh is currently pursuing his Doctoral Degree from the University of Pennsylvania.

-Since his inauguration, Josh has both authored and passed 12 bills into law.
+Since his inauguration, Josh has both authored and passed dozens of bills into law.

 Josh believes that every veteran who served this nation in uniform should be cared for.
-In 2019, with bi-partisan support, Josh wrote and passed the "Dignity for Our Heroes" Package into law, which was comprised of two bills aimed at eliminating veteran homelessness here in Nassau County.
-These bills added veterans as a protected class under the Nassau County Human Rights Law and created the Nassau Commission on Ending Veteran Homelessness to build a transitional supportive housing facility for all veterans in need.
+In 2019, with bi-partisan support, Josh wrote and passed the "Dignity For Our Heroes" Package into law, which was comprised of two bills aimed at eliminating veteran homelessness here in Nassau County.
+These bills added veterans as a protected class under the Nassau County Human Rights Law, and created the Nassau Commission on Ending Veteran Homelessness to build a transitional supportive housing facility for all veterans in need.
 Josh later authored the "Hiring Our Heroes" Act which passed into law in 2022, helping tackle veteran unemployment in Nassau by eliminating barriers to entry for veterans applying for county jobs.
 And in 2023, Josh's newest bill would create Nassau's first-ever "Veteran's Bill of Rights".

 Josh is passionate about helping people with disabilities.
 In 2019 Josh's law expanded protections for people with disabilities in the workplace, both increasing and modernizing the list of reasonable accommodations recognized by the county.
 Josh drafted Nassau County's first-ever information visor card for drivers who are deaf or hard of hearing, so that they may communicate clearly with law enforcement officers during traffic stops and in their communities.
 Josh also passed a law mandating that there be a sign language interpreter present at every emergency press conference in Nassau County.

 Josh has also worked to curb bullying in our schools and believes that no child should ever be made to feel less than their true value.
 During Josh's first term his law passed the Legislature creating Nassau's first Anti-Bullying website, which makes resources available 24/7 for both parents and students and collates every school district's DASA coordinator in Nassau County.

 In 2014, Josh received the Academy of Education Arts and Sciences Educators’ Voice Award for School Board Member of the Year.
 In 2016, Josh was named a recipient of the New York State School Boards Association Lifetime Achievement Award.
 In 2022, Forbes named Josh to their “30 Under 30” List.
 And in 2023, Josh was named to the Long Island Press' Power List

-Josh is also the host of the Podcast “Java with Josh” and is the author of "Political Gladiators: How Millennials Can Navigate the 21st Century Political Minefield and WIN!"
+Josh is also the author of "Political Gladiators: How Millennials Can Navigate the 21st Century Political Minefield and WIN!"